LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

           compatible with the ``EXEC_POL``. ``Seg`` is the iteration space object for ``RAJA::forall``.

+.. important:: * ``RAJA::expt::Reduce`` arguments must be passed to the forall.
+                 These arguments are templated on the reduction operator, and take a pointer to the target reduction variable that was declared outside of the forall.
-.. important:: The local reduction arguments to the lambda expression must be
-               ``RAJA::expt::ValOp`` references.
-Each ``ValOp`` references
+               * The local reduction arguments to the lambda expression must be ``RAJA::expt::ValOp`` references.
+Each ``ValOp`` reference corresponds to a ``RAJA::expt::Reduce`` argument within the forall.
-               corresponds to a ``RAJA::expt::Reduce`` call within the forall arguments.
-The ``ValOp`` reduction data type and RAJA operator need to match the data type referenced and operator template argument in the ``RAJA::expt::Reduce`` call.
-Finally, the ordering of the ``ValOp`` references must correspond to the ordering of the ``RAJA::expt::Reduce`` calls to ensure that the correct result is obtained.
+               * The ordering of the ``ValOp`` references must correspond to the ordering of the ``RAJA::expt::Reduce`` arguments to ensure that the correct result is obtained.
+               * Each ``ValOp`` reduction data type and RAJA operator need to match the data type referenced, and operator template argument in the corresponding ``RAJA::expt::Reduce`` argument.

 RAJA::expt::ValLoc
 ..................